-In our clinic, we will often recommend 36-hours fasts 2-3 times per week for type 2 diabetes.
+In our clinic, we will often recommend 36-hours fasts up to 2-3 times per week for people with type 2 diabetes.
 From experience, this longer fasting period produces quicker results and still has good compliance.
-Since type 2 diabetics have more insulin resistance, the longer fasting period is more effective than more frequent shorter fasting periods, although we have had good results with that too.
+Since people with type 2 diabetes have more insulin resistance, the longer fasting period is more effective than more frequent shorter fasting periods, although we have had good results with that too.

 42-hour fasts and beyond

 We often advise our clients to make a routine out of skipping the morning meal and break their fast around the noon hour.
 This makes it easy to follow a 16:8 fasting period on regular days.
 After a few days, most people start to feel quite normal just starting their day with a glass of water and their usual cup of coffee.

 When you combine that with a 36-hour fast, you get a 42-hour fasting period.
 For example, you would eat dinner at 6 pm on day 1.
 You skip all meals on day 2 and eat your regular ‘break fast’ meal at 12:00.
 This is a total of 42 hours.

 For longer duration fasts, we often try NOT to calorie restrict during that eating period.
 Often, as people get used to fasting, we hear very often that their appetite starts to seriously go down.
 Not up.
 Down.
 They should eat to satiation on their eating day.